 AKITA INFORMATION

-• For a great (2 page) summary of Training Tips, First page: click here, Second page: click here.
+For a great (2 page) summary of Training Tips, click HERE.
 Print out a copy for quick reference.
+Keep scrolling to view the article called Essential Commands for New Puppy.

 "It never really mattered what the dogs looked like.
 Their essence or spirit was the quality most sought after.
 A good Akita was quiet and fearless, could approach a cornered bear and prompt it to chase, and was virtually weatherproof.
 In recent times, there has been a debate worldwide about what the breed is supposed to look like, and a split between two styles has emerged.
 Akitas in the United States have heavy bodies, thick faces and a shepherd snout while the dogs in Japan are less beefy with smaller heads, delicate features and a fox-like snout.
 But centuries ago and still today, they share certain traits: a tightly curled tail, erect or 'prick’ ears, long and heavy legs.
 They resemble, in many ways, dogs from cold climates all over the globe – working dogs that have been used for centuries to pull sleds or hunt big game.
 They have hearty appetites, eating as much as 6lb of food a day, great stamina, sharp hunting instincts, and a thick double coat of fur that’s heavy enough to allow them to burrow deep in the snow and sleep there.
 During a blizzard, flakes of wet snow stick to their coats and cover them completely, insulation that keeps them even warmer."